kstastny/Talks/azure-functions/presentation/slides/index.md

 ### Function Bindings

 * Allow connecting function to another resource
-* optional
+* Optional
-* function may have multiple bindings
+* Function may have multiple bindings
 * `input`, `output` or both
-* abstracts access to other services
+* Abstracts access to other services

-' one function can have multiple bindings, `in` or `out` parameters TODO think of example, https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings e.g. Mark Heath - function is HTTP Triggered but using binding reads data from Table Storage
+' one function can have multiple bindings, `in` or `out` parameters https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings

 ***